St Swithun’s School: Reviews Rankings, Fees and More

 For 11+ entry deposit of £1000 is required in March

-*Deposit for 11+ & 13+: £500 will be offset against 1st term’s fees and the remaining will be returned after payment of final term’s fees and any extras.
+**The deposit is offset against the first term fees barring £500 which will be returned after payment of the final term’s fees and any extras.

 *Parents of non-EU citizens are required to make payment of the first year’s fees in the spring term before entry.